junxit/us-congress-bills-111/metadata.md

 - 2009-05-07 — The previous question was ordered pursuant to the rule. (consideration: CR H5358)
 - 2009-05-07 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2009-05-07 — Weiner amendment (A014) modified by unanimous consent.
+- 2009-05-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.